Last modified on November 15th, 2023

 Once complete, streamline each workflow and clarify each task based on what the actual work looks like in your organization.
 And don’t forget to configure and/or update your workflows and tasks inside your property management system, too.
 That way, you can ensure new workflows are followed consistently.

-Once workflows are streamlined and clarified, look for ways to create more consistency by automating repeatable tasks.
-Not only will automation help free up teams to do more high-impact work — such as improving the resident experience — it can also ensure greater consistency, accuracy, and timeliness when it comes to other important yet routine tasks.
-For example, tasks that fall into the latter category may include sending out monthly rent due reminders, confirming showing dates and times with prospects, notifying team members when they can begin a task, and pulling monthly performance reports for property managers and owners.
+Once workflows are streamlined and clarified, look for ways to create more consistency by automating repeatable tasks by leveraging AI tools.
+Not only will AI help free up teams to do more high-impact work — such as improving the resident experience — it can also ensure greater consistency, accuracy, and timeliness when it comes to other important yet routine tasks.
+For example, tasks that fall into the latter category may include sending out monthly rent due reminders, confirming showing dates and times with prospects, notifying team members when they can begin a task, writing marketing descriptions, and pulling monthly performance reports for property managers and owners.

-JC Castillo, President and CEO of Velo Residential, knows firsthand just how essential automation and technology is when it comes to helping teams achieve more and being more consistent.
+JC Castillo, President and CEO of Velo Residential, knows firsthand just how essential automation and AI technology is to helping teams achieve more and be more consistent.
 In fact, it’s been a key component to his success: “People do business with people because they know them, they like them, and they trust them.
-The objective of the technology is to give more time to our humans to actually focus more on those personal connections, which actually is what drives the business forward.
+The objective of the technology is to give teams more time to focus more on those personal connections, which drives the business forward.
 If technology is taking work off our plate that doesn’t need to be done by us, it isn’t in the way of building those relationships.”

 5.)
 Measure consistency by gathering feedback and data